btpka3/certbot-adc/README.md

 # get certs (Only once for each domain )
 # For testing, using `--dry-run` option
+# If have lot's of subdomain, please combine them in a cert because of the 'Rate Limits'
+# If combine multiple subdomain, you can use `--cert-name` to use a specified cert file name
 docker exec my-certbot-adc certbot \
     certonly \
     -n \